freelawproject/courtlistener/UpdatingToPython3-8.md

 -` enum34` isn't necessary anymore.
 - it's not possible to install `seal-rookery` from PyPI due to missing `sdist` distributions.
 As workaround, install directly from GitHub.
 - `reporters-db` can't be installed because it relies on `python-dateutil==2.5.0`.
+- `mock` is no longer needed as this is part of the standard library in `unittest.mock` as of py3.3.

 ## Code changes